Developabile/rive-anime/ABOUT_ENV.md

 > [!IMPORTANT]
 >
-> Rive-Next does not host any files, it merely links to 3rd party services.
+> Rive-Anime(RiveKun) does not host any files, it merely links to 3rd party services.
 > Legal issues should be taken up with the file hosts and providers.
-> Rive-Next is not responsible for any media files shown by the video providers.
+> Rive-Anime(RiveKun) is not responsible for any media files shown by the video providers.

 Happy Coding :)